BethanyJep/Workshop-Interact-with-LLMs/Workshop instructions/05_Function_Calling.md

       }
     },
     "required": [
-      "location, activity"
+      "location", "activity"
     ]
 }
 ```

 ## Bringing it all together

-For the Contoso Outdoor Company, we can create a function to search through the database and return a specific product based on the user query.
+For the Contoso Outdoor Company, we can create a function that searches through the catalog based on specific parameter, that is: product category, outdoor activity and cost of the product.

 First we will need to update the system instructions with a description and sample catalog for the different products:

 ```
-You are an AI assistant that helps people find products based on their searches on the contoso database.

-In the conversation with the user, your goal is to retrieve the required fields for the function find_products and respond with the most appropriate product based on the user needs.
+You are an AI assistant that helps people find products in the Contoso Outdoor Company’s database.
+In the conversation with the user, your goal is to retrieve the required fields for the function find_products.
 ```

-Then we can create a function to search through the products available on Contoso catalog and return a product similiar to the user requirements.
+Then we can create a function with the parameters category, outdoor and cost.

 ```
 {